-- The River Sihl and the old barracks

-The canalised river bed is being

-discovered as an urban recreation area

-- 3 Schanzengraben

-The moat was part of the city's

-stronghold

-- 4 Rennweg

-Witness of medieval town planning

-- 6 Urania multi-storey car park, Oetenbach monastery

-Roman gold and monasterial mysticism

-- 7 Lindenhof terrace

-- Once the centre of power, now a contemplative open space

-- 8 St. Peterhofstatt

-The clock's dial dating from 1539 is

-thought to be the biggest in Europe

-- 10 Münsterhof

-The square was once a cemetery

-- 11 Paradeplatz

-From pig market to banking centre

-- 12 Fraumünster cloister

-Murals depicting the legends of

-Zurich's founding

-- 13 Grossmünster cloister

-Stone monsters and mythical creatures

-- 15 Zurich 200 years ago

-The city model in Haus zum Rech

-- 16 Zähringerplatz/Spitalgasse

-Part of an unfinished development

-in 1877/78

-- 17 Niederdorfstrasse A medieval main road

-Zurich on foot

-A walk through the Inner City
+1 Alfred Escher Fountain A figure symbolising a new beginning in the 19th century 2 The River Sihl and the old barracks The canalised river bed is being discovered as an urban recreation area 3 Schanzengraben The moat was part of the city's stronghold 4 Rennweg Witness of medieval town planning 5 Current city model of Zurich A view of the city today and perhap how it will be tomorrow 6 Urania multi-storey car park, Oetenbach monastery Roman gold and monasterial mysticism 7 Lindenhof terrace Once the centre of power, now a contemplative open space 8 St. Peterhofstatt The clock's dial dating from 1539 is thought to be the biggest in Europe 9 Thermengasse A highlight of Roman bath culture 10 Münsterhof The square was once a ceme 11 Paradeplatz From pig market to banking centre 12 Fraumünster cloister Murals depicting the legends of Zurich's founding 13 Grossmünster cloister Stone monsters and mythical creatures 14 Leuenplätzli Open space in the middle of the ol town Stadt Zürich 15 Zurich 200 years ago The city model in Haus zum Rech 16 Zähringerplatz/Spitalgasse Part of an unfinished development in 1877/78 17 Niederdorfstrasse A medieval main road Zurich on footA walk through the Inner City

 Stadtverkehr 2025 Zürich macht vorwärts

 Alfred Escher Fountain

-Alfred Escher (1819-1882), a cantonal and national councillor, the founder of Credit Suisse and the patron of the Gotthard railway.
+Alfred Escher (1819-1882), a cantonal and national councilor, the founder of Credit Suisse and the patron of the Gotthard railway.
 The station (1865-1871) and Bahnhofstrasse bear witness to the city's development in the 19th century.
 Between Stadthausanlage and Rennweg the new boulevard replaced the medieval moat.

-The River Sihl and the old barracks
+The River Sihl and the old barracks 2